tensorflow/build/tf_sig_build_dockerfiles/README.md

     </details>

-7. Run the helper script that checks for manylinux compliance, renames the wheels, and then checks the size of the packages.
+8. Run the helper script that checks for manylinux compliance, renames the wheels, and then checks the size of the packages.

     ```
     docker exec tf /usertools/rename_and_verify_wheels.sh
     ```

-8. Take a look at the new wheel packages you built!
+9. Take a look at the new wheel packages you built!
 They may be owned by `root` because of how Docker mounts handle permissions.

     ```
     ls -al /tmp/packages
     ```

-10. Shut down the container when you are finished.
+10. Shut down and remove the container when you are finished.

     ```
     docker stop tf
+    docker rm tf
     ```